mgonto/restangular/README.md

 #Starter Guide

-Before starting, you can check out a Plunkr example working by [Clicking Here](http://plnkr.co/edit/Sh669ScCQRyD513bzsBx).
+Before starting, you can check out a **Plunkr sample** working by [Clicking Here](http://plnkr.co/edit/Sh669ScCQRyD513bzsBx).
 You can also read some code examples below.

 ## Adding dependency to Restangular module in your app